-We classify our operations into business segments, based primarily on shared economic characteristics for the nature of the products and services; the nature of the production processes; the type or class of customer for their products and services; the methods used to distribute their products or provide their services; and the nature of the regulatory environment.
+We classify our operations into business segments, based primarily on shared economic characteristics for the nature of the products and services; the nature of the products or provide their services; and the nature of the regulatory environment.
 The Company has five identified business units, which aggregate into three reportable segments within continuing operations, and one within discontinued operations.
 Luxfer Gas Cylinders forms the Gas Cylinders segment, and Luxfer MEL Technologies and Luxfer Magtech aggregate into the Elektron segment.
 As of December 31, 2023, it was determined that the Luxfer Graphic Arts reporting segment no longer met the criteria, specifically, similar economic characteristics, to be aggregated within the Elektron segment.
 As a result, Luxfer Graphic Arts has been disaggregated from the Elektron segment and is being reported separately as the Graphic Arts segment.
 Our Superform business unit used to aggregate into the Gas Cylinders segment but is now recognized within discontinued operations.
 A summary of the operations of the segments within continuing operations is provided below: